Ready to step back in time to a 16th-century English village?

 The Ohio Renaissance Festival is located in Warren County.
 It’s only about an hour drive from Columbus and as one of the largest renaissance festivals in the country, it can get a little crowded.

-Wondering how exactly you’ll spend your day?
+Wondering how exactly you’ll spend your whole day?
 We’ve got some suggestions.

 Eat a turkey leg